aptakhin/testoot/README.md

 ![](https://github.com/aptakhin/regress/workflows/Regress%20test/badge.svg)

-Early draft for regression testing in Python 3.4+.
-Currently integrates best with PyTest, but other frameworks are also welcomed.
+Early draft for regression testing framework in Python 3.4+.
+Currently integrates best with the PyTest, but other frameworks are also welcomed.
 Regression testing is useful in unit and module testing when rewriting test data creating is too boring.
-After you canonized the ideal output result all tests will pass until the data change moment.
+After you canonized the ideal output result all tests will pass until the data changes moment.

 ## Example